2019 Official Community Plan Review

 An OCP is typically reviewed every five years to ensure it remains relevant and continues to meet the needs of the community, but changes to the OCP can be considered by Council in between major updates.
 Council has expressed their desire for re-engagement with the public on certain aspects of the current OCP which was adopted in October 2017, to ensure that it reflects the community's values.
 Initial public engagement on several aspects of the OCP was undertaken in 2019, however due to the restrictions on in-person public engagement during the COVID-19 pandemic this engagement was paused.

 In November 2020 directed staff to resume engagement on the OCP Review, with a focus on reviewing building heights, particularly in the Town Centre, outside the Town Centre and in the waterfront areas.
-This consultation will primarily be done through virtual methods while public health restrictions remain on public gatherings.
+This consultation has primarily been done through virtual methods while public health restrictions remain on public gatherings.

-The City will be working with the public to get feedback and make sure the community's aspirations and concerns are understood and shared with Council before they make decisions on changing the OCP.
-We look forward to working with you to shape the future of White Rock!
-Visit www.talkwhiterock.ca to see how you can have input in the review process through public events and surveys.
-We look forward to working with you to shape the future of White Rock!
+The City has worked with the public to get feedback and make sure the community's aspirations and concerns were understood and shared with Council before they made decisions on changing the OCP.
+Visit www.talkwhiterock.ca/ocp-review for previous updates.

 Phase One (All Topics) - Public Engagement Summary: